shinken-solutions/shinken/doc/source/08_configobjects/service.rst

   This directive is used to define an optional string of notes pertaining to the service.
 If you specify a note here, you will see the it in the :ref:`extended information <thebasics/cgis>` CGI (when you are viewing information about the specified service).

 notes_url
   This directive is used to define an optional URL that can be used to provide more information about the service.
 If you specify an URL, you will see a red folder icon in the CGIs (when you are viewing service information) that links to the URL you specify here.
 Any valid URL can be used.
-If you plan on using relative paths, the base path will the the same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).
+If you plan on using relative paths, the base path will the  same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).
 This can be very useful if you want to make detailed information on the service, emergency contact methods, etc. available to other support staff.

 action_url
   This directive is used to define an optional URL that can be used to provide more actions to be performed on the service.
 If you specify an URL, you will see a red “splat" icon in the CGIs (when you are viewing service information) that links to the URL you specify here.
 Any valid URL can be used.
-If you plan on using relative paths, the base path will the the same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).
+If you plan on using relative paths, the base path will the  same as what is used to access the CGIs (i.e. ///cgi-bin/shinken///).

 icon_image
   This variable is used to define the name of a GIF, PNG, or JPG image that should be associated with this service.
 This image will be displayed in the :ref:`status <thebasics/cgis#thebasics_cgis_status_cgi>` and :ref:`extended information <thebasics/cgis>` CGIs.
 The image will look best if it is 40x40 pixels in size.
 Images for services are assumed to be in the **logos/** subdirectory in your HTML images directory.